 Sip the good stuff in Nelson

 Next, make your way to Nelson.
 This vibrant city is famous for its alternative-lifestyle, strong artistic culture.
 Meet up with your local guide and head off on a scenic Coastal highway drive, past rolling farmland of vineyards, olive groves and orchards and stopping off at the small quaint townships of Mapua and Motueka sprinkled with great art studios, galleries and cafes before reaching Neudorf Vineyards.

 After nearly two weeks tasting wine and eating New Zealand’s finest food, take it easy on your last day on a cruise of the picturesque Abel Tasman National Park.
 The park is a truly breathtaking place, so it’s a good thing you’ll be seated when you’re admiring the blue azure waters, white powdery beaches and abundance of rainforests… with a glass of wine, naturally.

 One of New Zealand’s most scenic routes, the Haast Pass takes you down the rugged West Coast past temperate rainforests to Queenstown your last stop.
 Renowned for its first class ski-fields and world-heritage parks, those in search of a wintery adrenalin rush canyon swinging and river rafting are popular past times.
 Film buffs will delight in the dramatic landscapes of the Central Otago region – the location of the Lord of the Rings trilogy, which lies just beyond the township.
-A littler closer to home the chic cafe and restaurant quarter on the edge of the lake is home to the Eichardt’s hotel.
+A little closer to home the chic cafe and restaurant quarter on the edge of the lake is home to the Eichardt’s Hotel.
 Surrounded by alpines and the majestic Lake Wakatipu the Eichardt’s collection know a thing or twelve about pampering and their magnificent Queenstown hotel is the ideal place to lay back and reminisce about your trip.